VDE Dividend: Yield, Schedule, and What to Expect

 - Approximate yield: ~2.7% (mid-2026).

 If income is your goal, compare VDE against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how VDE's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how VDE's income fits your real portfolio in Walnut.

 The bottom line on the VDE dividend